Pāmu: New Zealand's Premier State-Owned Farming Enterprise

 Financial Indicators

-For the financial year ending June 30, 2024, Pāmu reported a strong net operating profit of $20 million.
-Demonstrating resilience in the face of challenges such as fluctuating commodity prices and environmental regulations, the company achieved a remarkable 145% increase in profits, reaching $49 million last year.
-Looking ahead, Pāmu aims to more than double its current operating profit, targeting over $100 million by 2030.
+For the fiscal year ending June 30, 2024, Pāmu reported a robust net operating profit of $20 million.
+The company demonstrated resilience against challenges such as fluctuating commodity prices and environmental regulations, achieving a remarkable 145% increase in profits, amounting to $49 million last year.
+Looking forward, Pāmu aims to more than double its current operating profit, targeting over $100 million by 2030.

 Important Company Events